 The leatherback bycatch hotspot, as defined by latitude and month, included overall 24.4% of the bigeye tuna catch, 17.9% of swordfish catch, and 0.1% of the southern bluefin tuna catch.
 The overlap between species and leatherback catch was calculated into broad spatial and temporal regions (i.e., by month and latitude bin) and would overestimate the impact of closing the region of highest leatherback captures (the 'hotspot' north of East Cape); these estimates are a worst-case scenario.
-The analyses of catches in the leatherback hotspot were not refined in the final analysis as the objective for this work was to characterise the fisheries and improve our understanding of leatherback interactions and was not to suggest or evaluate an actual closed area at this time.
+However, only a small number of vessels (around five) dominated the fishery in the Bay of Plenty region, so any restrictions to fishing would have a disproportionately large impact on these vessels.
+The analyses of catches in the leatherback hotspot were not refined in the final analysis as the objective for this work was to characterise the fisheries and improve our understanding of leatherback interactions, not to suggest or evaluate an actual closed area at this time.

-4.2 Leatherback distribution in relation to environmental variables

-The updated (2024) GAM for FMA 1 and 2 only selected the SST gradient and not a direct SST variable as reported previously (Dunn et al. 2023).
-This difference may be a consequence of a more spatially restricted dataset where absolute temperature was less important.
-The 2024 GAM outperformed the 2021 GAM in terms of deviance explained but did include an additional variable, so this comparison is not fair.
-The 2024 GAM also predicted a spatial distribution that was similar but not obviously better than the 2021 GAM.
-When developing a Spatial Distribution Model (SDM), the best approach is probably to use data from all areas rather than restricted data to FMA 1 and 2; this would provide the SDM with more information and include observations towards the edges of the species range (i.e., FMA 7).
+4.2 Leatherback distribution in relation to environmental variables outperformed the 2021 GAM in terms of deviance explained but did include additional variables, so this comparison is not fair.
+The 2024 GAM also predicted a spatial distribution that was similar but not obviously better than the 2021 GAM in reproducing the observed pattern of leatherback bycatch.
+When developing a Spatial Distribution Model (SDM), the best approach may be to use data from all areas rather than restrict data to FMA 1 and 2; this would provide the SDM with as much information as possible, including observations towards the edges of the species range (i.e., FMA 7).